 .jpg)

+The arrival of a new year in Islam reminds us that the time for the meeting with our Lord is drawing closer.
 When we think about Islam and new year, it becomes less about changing everything overnight and more about renewing our purpose.
-The new year can serve as a gentle checkpoint.
-It allows families to ask meaningful questions together.
+The new year can serve as a gentle reminder to ask meaningful questions together.
 Are our homes places where Allah is remembered?
-Are our daily routines bringing us closer to Him?
+Is our daily routine bringing us closer to Him?

 One of the easiest ways to practise setting intentions is through daily habits.
 These routines shape the atmosphere of the home and gently strengthen faith.

 Children do not need complex explanations to understand niyyah.
-Simple examples help them connect intention with everyday life.
-Parents can explain that niyyah is like choosing why we do something.
-For example, helping a sibling is not just about being good; it is about pleasing Allah.
+Role modeling, simple examples, and storytelling can help them see how to practice setting intentions in daily life.
+Gently explain to them that niyyah is about choosing why we do something.
+You can also help them understand the importance of niyyah in Islam by applying it in daily interactions.
+For example, tell them how helping a sibling is not just about being good but also about pleasing Allah.

-This hadith beautifully aligns with setting intentions.
-Families do not need dramatic changes.
-Small, consistent actions done with sincere niyyah are beloved to Allah.
-Seeing Islam and new year through this lens removes guilt and replaces it with hope.
+This hadith beautifully reflects the importance of setting intentions in Islam.
+You do not need to aim for dramatic changes overnight.
+Even small, consistent actions done with sincere niyyah are greatly rewarded by Allah.
+This connection between Islam and new year resolutions removes guilt and replaces it with hope.

-A new year does not need grand resolutions to be meaningful.
-Through setting intentions, families can welcome the year with hearts turned toward Allah.
-Viewing Islam and new year as a time for reflection allows homes to grow in peace, purpose, and faith.
+In Islam, a new year does not have to begin with grand resolutions to be meaningful.
+Instead, a few realistic goals and setting intentions based on Islamic values can help families welcome the new year with hearts turned toward Allah.
+Viewing the new year as a time for reflection and realistic goals allows us to grow in peace, purpose, and faith.

 .webp)